Magnetic Properties of the Second Mott Lobe in Pairing Hamiltonians: Canonical Softcore Bosons

 and

 together with

+as shown in Appendix \ref{Sect:Effec}.
 Note in particular that the effective longitudinal magnetic field, $h$, now depends on the hopping parameters and is therefore already present at second order in the strong coupling expansion.
 In order to see the effect of these additional intermediate states it is instructive to examine the change in the ground state energy of the bosonic Hamiltonian (\ref{HR}) upon increasing the local atomic Hilbert space restriction, $r_a$.
 For simplicity, we consider $U_{mm}\rightarrow\infty$, corresponding to hardcore molecules with $r_m=1$.
-As shown in Fig.~\ref{Fig:evg}, the ground state energy changes on going from $r_a=2$ to $r_a=3$ due to these additional hopping processes.
+As shown in Fig.~\ref{Fig:evg}(a), the ground state energy changes on going from $r_a=2$ to $r_a=3$ due to these additional hopping processes.

 However, increasing the atomic restriction beyond $r_a=3$ has no further effect, since higher occupations are not explored at second order in perturbation theory within the second Mott lobe.
 The excellent agreement of the bosonic results with $r_a=3$ and $r_a=4$ therefore supports the applicability of the second order Ising description.
-The solid lines shown in Fig.~\ref{Fig:evg} correspond to the ground state energy density of the Ising model (\ref{Ising}) obtained by exact diagonalization with the appropriate coefficients.
+The solid lines shown in Fig.~\ref{Fig:evg}(a) correspond to the ground state energy density of the Ising model (\ref{Ising}) obtained by exact diagonalization with the appropriate coefficients.
 Our DMRG results are in excellent agreement with these predictions.
+As shown in Fig.~\ref{Fig:evg}(b) this agreement also extends to the generic softcore problem.
+At second order in perturbation theory around the second Mott lobe the maximum local occupation is $r_a=3$ and $r_m=2$.
+The absence of any further change in the ground state energy on increasing the local Hilbert space justifies both the use of this truncation and the Ising description.
+In Fig.~\ref{Fig:Deltas} we show the existence of an antiferromagnetic Ising quantum phase transition within the second Mott lobe for these restricted softcore bosons.
+The entanglement entropy difference as given by Eq.~(\ref{deltas}) exhibits a peak on transiting through the magnetic transition.
+At criticality $\Delta S=\frac{c}{3}\ln 2+\dots$ and the peak height is in good agreement with an Ising quantum phase transition with central charge $c=1/2$.